oleung4/neat-maps/README.md

 - **Tests have not yet been written**
 - Tweaked code of [@vtex/react-csv-parser](https://github.com/oleung4/react-csv-parse) was not working via `yarn install github:repo`, so `CsvParse` code was imported into `./utils` folder
+- With the current re-rendering logic of the Map component, I receive the following warning:

+  > You have included the Google Maps JavaScript API multiple times on this page.
+This may cause unexpected errors.

+  For the time being, it does not appear to break my code/cause any major spikes in API calls.
+Will look into issue later.
+Maybe something to do with how I call `renderMap()` and `initMap()`.
+Occurs when loading new map points

 ---